 Businesses are able to claim input tax for any GST included in the lease charges.
-Depending on your accounting basis, you are entitled to claim input taxes as follows:
+Depending on accounting basis, businesses are entitled to claim input taxes as follows;

-(i) If a registered person accounts for GST on a non-payment (accruals) basis, he is entitled to a GST credit of 6/106th of the lease installments for each tax period when he make any part of
+(i) If a registered person accounts for GST on an invoice basis, he is entitled to a GST credit of 6/106 of the lease instalments for each taxable period when he make any part of the lease payment due in that period or receives an invoice from the supplier.

-- the lease payment due in that period or receives an invoice from the supplier.
-(Assume GST rate is 6%) - (ii) If he accounts for GST on a payment basis, he can claim a GST credit of 6/106th of the lease installment amounts paid in each tax period.
+(ii) If he accounts for GST on a payment basis, he can claim a GST credit of 6/106 of the lease instalment amounts paid in each taxable period.